-During an explicit(#3471) TWT SP, if a TWT peer STA receives a frame from a TWT STA that permits a BAT, TACK or STACK to be sent in response the TWT peer STA shall respond with a frame that includes a Next TWT Info/Suspend Duration field (#3356) if it has not already transmitted a (#3356) Next TWT Info/Suspend Duration field to the STA within this TWT SP.
-If the TWT peer STA has already transmitted a (#3356) Next TWT Info/Suspend Duration field to the STA within this TWT SP, (#3356) the TWT peer STA may respond to the STA with a frame that contains a Next TWT Info/Suspend Duration field.
-When present in the response frame, the Next TWT Info/Suspend Duration field shall (#3356) contain the value of the TSF timer corresponding to the next scheduled TWT SP for the STA that is the intended recipient of the frame (#3356).
+During an explicit(#3471) TWT SP, if a TWT responding STA receives a frame from a TWT requesting STA that permits a BAT, TACK or STACK to be sent in response the TWT responding STA shall respond with a frame that includes a Next TWT Info/Suspend Duration field either if it is required to do so according to 9.42a.2 (TWT acknowledgement procedure), or (#3356) if it has not already transmitted a non-zero (#3356) Next TWT Info/Suspend Duration field to the STA within this TWT SP.
+If the TWT responding STA has already transmitted a non-zero (#3356) Next TWT Info/Suspend Duration field to the STA within this TWT SP, and is not otherwise required to respond with a BAT, TACK or STACK, (#3356) the TWT responding STA may respond to the STA with a frame that contains a Next TWT Info/Suspend Duration field.
+When present in the response frame, the Next TWT Info/Suspend Duration field may (#3356) contain the value of the TSF timer corresponding to the next scheduled TWT SP for the STA that is the intended recipient of the frame or may contain the value 0 to indicate that the Next TWT is not currently available for this TWT (#3356).

-A TWT STA awake for an explicit(#3471) TWT SP shall not transmit a PS-Poll with the Poll Type subfield equal to any value other than 2.
+A TWT requesting STA awake for an explicit(#3471) TWT SP shall not transmit a PS-Poll with the Poll Type subfield equal to any value other than 2.

-A TWT STA that is awake for an explicit(#3471) TWT SP shall not enter doze state until it has received a (#3356) Next TWT Info/Suspend Duration field from the TWT peer STA and has (#3356) been in the awake state for at least Nominal Minimum TWT Wake Duration time from the TWT SP start time as identified by the TWT peer STA or has received an EOSP field with a value of 1 from the TWT peer STA.
-If more than one (#3356) Next TWT Info/Suspend Duration field is received from the TWT peer STA during a TWT SP, the (#3356) STA shall discard all but the most recently received value.
-If no (#3356) Next TWT Info/Suspend Duration field is received from the TWT(#3352) peer STA during the TWT SP, then following the end of the TWT SP when not otherwise prohibited from transmitting, the STA may transmit a frame that is addressed to the TWT peer STA as a means to solicit a response frame that contains a Next TWT value.
+A TWT requesting STA that is awake for an explicit(#3471) TWT SP shall not enter doze state until it has received a non-zero (#3356) Next TWT Info/Suspend Duration field from the TWT responding STA and has either (#3356) been in the awake state for at least Nominal Minimum TWT Wake Duration time from the TWT SP start time as identified by the TWT responding STA or has received an EOSP field with a value of 1 from the TWT responding STA.
+If more than one non-zero (#3356) Next TWT Info/Suspend Duration field is received from the TWT responding STA during a TWT SP, the receiving (#3356) STA shall discard all but the most recently received value.
+If no non-zero (#3356) Next TWT Info/Suspend Duration field is received from the TWT(#3352) responding STA during the TWT SP, then following the end of the TWT SP when not otherwise prohibited from transmitting, the TWT requesting STA may transmit a frame that is addressed to the TWT responding STA as a means to solicit a response frame that contains a Next TWT value.
 Examples of frames that will solicit a Next TWT Info/Suspend Duration field include:

-a TWT Information frame with the Next TWT Request subfield equal to 0 or 1 and (#3353) the TWT ID subfield equal to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield equal to 0, soliciting a STACK response
+a TWT Information frame with (#3353) the TWT ID subfield equal to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield equal to 0, soliciting a STACK response

-an A-MPDU containing a TWT Information frame with the Next TWT Request subfield equal to 0 or 1 and (#3353) the TWT ID subfield equal to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield set to 0, soliciting a BAT response
+an A-MPDU containing a TWT Information frame with (#3353) the TWT ID subfield equal to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield set to 0, soliciting a BAT response

-a VHT single MPDU containing a TWT Information frame with the Next TWT Request subfield equal to 0 or 1 and (#3353) the TWT ID subfield equal to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield equal to 0, soliciting a TACK response
+a VHT single MPDU containing a TWT Information frame with (#3353) the TWT ID subfield equal to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield equal to 0, soliciting a TACK response